-Previous research demonstrated the usefulness of RVs in dense-stations and moderately-challenging-terrain regions42-44.
+Previous research demonstrated the usefulness of RVs in dense-stations and moderately-challenging-terrain regions44-46.
 However, some additions and changes must be made before implementing the framework in South America:

-- Use of machine learning approaches as the modeling foundation in RVs.
-Besides glm, we tested support vector machines (svm), random forests (rf), extreme gradient boosting (xgboost), and neural network (nn) models.
-Preliminary experiments (Supplementary Figure 5) in small areas evidenced that machine learning models were better than glm.
-In addition, it was found that glm, rf, and xgboost were more applicable over larger areas (arid to wet) without many fine-tuning adjustments.
-On the other hand, nn and svm required adjustments to parameters for different areas, making them less generalizable.
-Although rf and xgboost yielded similar mean efficiency, we opted for xgboost due to the greater number of stations with higher efficiency.
+• Use of machine learning approaches as the modeling foundation in RVs.
+Besides glm, we tested support vector machines 233 (svm), random forests (rf), extreme gradient boosting (xgboost), and neural network (nn) models.
+Preliminary experiments 234 (Supplementary Figure 5) in small areas evidenced that machine learning models were better than glm.
+In addition, 235 it was found that glm, rf, and xgboost were more applicable over larger areas (arid to wet) without many fine-tuning 236 adjustments.
+On the other hand, nn and sym required adjustments to parameters for different areas, making them less 237 generalizable.
+Although rf and xgboost yielded similar mean efficiency, we opted for xgboost due to the greater number 238 of stations with higher efficiency.
 Hence, we used xgboost as the modeling foundation for the gap-filling process.
-It must be pointed out that we used the default xgboost model (nthread = 1, nrounds = 5) as the hyperparameter tuning only offered slight improvements. - Use virtual stations to enhance the density of the original station network.
+It must 239 be pointed out that we used the default xgboost model (nthread = 1, nrounds = 5) as the hyperparameter tuning only 240 offered slight improvements.
+241

+Use virtual stations to enhance the density of the original station network.
 Virtual stations come from the ERA5-Land and were particularly useful for the early period of the dataset.
 These time series were not directly used, but a bias-correction version (quantile mapping) with the closest station to the grid point.
 Similarly, the topographic covariables were also obtained.
-So, we obtained a virtual station for each station, and they were fed into the gap-filling process as real stations. - Use of more than three topographic covariables in the classification and regression modeling.
-Besides, latitude, longitude, and elevation, we also employed 16 variables listed in section 3.1.
+So, we obtained a virtual station for each station, and they were fed into the gap-filling process as real stations.

+• Use of more than three topographic covariables in the classification and regression modeling.
+Besides latitude, longitude, and elevation, we also employed 16 variables listed in section 3.1.
 To reduce both autocorrelation and dimensionality, we remove the autocorrelated (> 0.8) variables first and then retain the first principal components.
 Based on Horn's parallel analysis, we noted that four components explained more than 65% of the variance (Supplementary Figure 6).
-In this fashion, we used latitude, longitude, elevation, and the first four principal components as independent variables in the gap-filling process. - Use of an iterative framework of RVs.
+In this fashion, we used latitude, longitude, elevation, and the first four principal components as independent variables in the gap-filling process.

+Use of an iterative framework of RVs.
 This was done to take advantage of those stations that did not have a common period at the beginning of the gap-filling process, particularly in the early period.
 For the gap-filling procedure, we employed up to three cycles in which we searched for nearby stations within i) 175 km, ii) 275 km, and iii) 650 km.
 It should be noted that, despite the enormous distance ratio, we limited the number of stations to a minimum of 8 and a maximum of 16 stations for a target station.

 From 1960 to 2015, we produced RVs for each station and day under the abovementioned settings.
-The RVs framework generated two primary outputs: the predicted RV (mod\pred) and error (err).
-However, we also obtained a bias-correction version of the predicted RV named bc\pred.
+The RVs framework generated two primary outputs: the predicted RV (mod\pred) and standard error (err).
+However, we also obtained a biascorrection version of the predicted RV named bc\pred.
 This bias correction (quantile mapping) was conducted in the final stage (of the iterative framework), using the original time series to enhance the model estimation.
-Therefore, we built two databases (Figure 1) by filling in the missing values of qc\obs with mod\pred (obs\mod) and bc\pred (obs\bc).
-These serially-complete databases were used for the following process.
+Therefore, the gap-filling step produces two serially complete daily precipitation series for each station: obs\mod, based on the raw model predictions, and obs\bc, based on the bias-corrected (Figure 1).
+These two versions serve as the input for the subsequent homogenization step, which aims to correct potential non-climatic inhomogeneities and generate the final datasets (hmg\obs\mod and hmg\obs\bc).